zsparal/api-documentation/source/reference/v2/balances-api/get-balance.rst

     * ``every-friday`` Every Friday.
     * ``twice-a-month`` On the first and the fifteenth of the month.
     * ``monthly`` On the first of the month.
-    * ``never`` Automatic balance transfers are paused for this balance.
+    * ``never`` Automatic settlements are paused for this balance.

-    .. note:: If the transfer is for an external destination, and the transfer is created in a weekend or during a bank holiday, the actual bank transfer will take place on the next business day.
+    .. note:: Settlements created during weekends or on bank holidays will take place on the next business day.

 .. parameter:: transferThreshold
     :type: amount object

-    The minimum amount configured for scheduled automatic balance transfers.
+    The minimum amount configured for scheduled automatic settlements.
 As soon as the amount on the balance exceeds this threshold, the complete balance will be paid out to the ``transferDestination`` according to the configured ``transferFrequency``.